For leaders and researchers who are serious about what AI means for their organisation — and what to do about it.

 How artificial intelligence is reshaping the foundations of research, engineering, and innovation – and what this means for leaders, organisations and scientific progress.

-CLAIR is the first international forum dedicated to the pressing leadership challenge of how artificial intelligence is reshaping the foundations of research, innovation, and decision-making for leaders of research-intensive organizations.
+CLAIR is the first international forum dedicated to one of the most pressing leadership challenges of our time: how to lead research, innovation and decision-making as AI reshapes everything around you.

-Choose between either the Academic Ticket or the Industry Ticket to get a conference experience tailored to your professional focus.
+Choose between the Industry Ticket or the Academic Ticket for a conference experience tailored to your professional focus.

 CLAIR is structured around four tightly interconnected themes that together address how artificial intelligence is reshaping research-intensive work across industries.
 These themes are not treated in isolation; rather, they reflect the reality that changes in technology, method, leadership, and culture are deeply interdependent.